How to Regain Lost Admin Rights in Windows 10 or 11

 Summary: This article tells you how to restore your user account’s lost administrator rights and privileges in Windows 10 and 11.

-If your user account has lost admin rights, it may have been caused by malware.
-Or you may have inadvertently set yourself a “Standard User” via Account settings or incorrectly configured the Local Security Policy or user account group membership.
+If your user account has lost admin rights, you may also have inadvertently set yourself a “Standard User” via Account Settings or incorrectly configured the Local Security Policy or user account group membership.
+In some cases, malware could be the root cause.

-This means you can’t return to the User Account settings page and set yourself as administrator.
-In such cases, the Yes button in the UAC dialog will be missing or grayed out.
+This means you can’t return to the User Account settings page and set yourself as the administrator.

-There is a simple trick to regain lost administrator rights and privileges for your account!
+However, there is a simple trick to regain the lost administrator rights for your account!

 (I had to split the content into two articles for better clarity.
 The article addresses the “lost admin rights” issue, and the linked article above addresses the “lost password” issue.)